OpenBankProject/OBP-Portal/README.md

 ### Configure Environment
 copy .env.example to .env and fill out as needed

+Make sure you set the `ORIGIN` variable to the domain that you are deploying to i.e. https://obp-portal.openbankproject.com or something like that

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: